CalvinMagezi/praxis-ai-core/README.md

 The `file_operations.py` module contains tools for creating and reading various file types, including PDFs, Word documents, and Markdown files.
 These operations are workspace-aware, ensuring that files are created and accessed within the context of the current workspace.

+### Web Search

+The `web_search.py` module provides enhanced web search capabilities using the Tavily API.
+It includes features such as result caching, rich formatting of search results, and automatic retries for improved reliability.

 ### Chat Interface

 The chat interface provides a natural language interaction point for users to communicate with Praxis AI.
 It interprets user inputs, manages tool executions, and presents results in a conversational manner.